Solvability and uniqueness criteria for generalized Sylvester-type equations: Some corollaries

 \end{itemize} \end{corollary} \begin{proof} Let us assume first that \eqref{gensylv} has a unique solution, for any right-hand side $E$.
-Then Theorem \ref{thm:main} implies that at least one of the following situations holds: (C1) $p=m< n=q$ and $A$ is invertible, (C2) $p=m>n=q$ and $B$ is invertible, (C3) $p=n<m=q$ and $D$ is invertible, (C4) $p=n>m=q$ and $C$ is invertible, or (C5) $p=m=n=q$ and at least one of $A,B,C,D$ is invertible.
+Then \cite[Th.
+3]{dipr} implies that at least one of the following situations holds: (C1) $p=m< n=q$ and $A$ is invertible, (C2) $p=m>n=q$ and $B$ is invertible, (C3) $p=n<m=q$ and $C$ is invertible, (C4) $p=n>m=q$ and $D$ is invertible, or (C5) $p=m=n=q$.
 Let us first assume that case (C1) holds.
-We can perform the following unimodular equivalence on $\cQ(\la)$ (which preserves the finite spectrum):
+We can perform the following unimodular equivalence on $\cQ(\la)$:

-This shows, in particular, that $\cQ(\la)$ is regular if and only if $\cP_1(\la)$ is regular.
-Moreover, we can also perform the following strict equivalence transformation to $\rev \cQ(\la)$: